-I believe the court slices too thinly over the question of whether the daughter’s boyfriend had permission to drive her mom’s car.
+I believe the court slices too thinly over whether the daughter’s boyfriend had permission to drive her mom’s car.
 Because there are too many variables at play.
-When she allowed the boy to drive the car before, was it made into a big deal or was it a “sure, of course” type response?
+When she allowed the boy to drive the car before, was it made into an enormous deal, or was it a “sure, of course” type response?
 Assuming there was not a fatal accident, how mad would she have been if she had learned that the boy was driving the car?
-There should be a bright line rule to avoid this Serbonian bog and it should err in favor of coverage.
+There should be a bright-line rule to avoid this Serbonian bog and it should err in favor of coverage.

 Ironically, Agency Insurance probably will not appeal because it will not want to win this case.
-They are better off taking the loss and using this case to try to defeat coverage in the future.
+They are better off taking the loss and using this case to defeat coverage.